Sujadk/dictionaryapp/README.md

 # dictionaryapp
 a simple dictionary app using react.js

-this react project is absed on react useState hookjs, useEffects hooks, css design and api.
+this react project is based on react useState hooks, useEffects hooks, css design and api.

 api used: https://dictionaryapi.dev/